 All too often I see artworks that look brilliant but which are let down by a signature which is sloppily written, sloping awkwardly, too close to the edge of the canvas, mount or frame or just plain hard to see.
 Take time to consider your signature and its careful placement.
 Measure its ideal placement if you have to.
 Don’t rush to sign an artwork just because you want it to be finished.
 Take your time and get it right.
 Of course for some artists though a sloppy signature is part of the appeal, but even the sloppiest artists do sloppy with style (even if it doesn’t look like it).

 9. Cheat If You Have To

 When I use my own artists signature I like it to be placed in just the right spot and at just the right size.
 Most times I even consider the compostion of the signature as part of the artwork.
 It suits my pixel precise art style.
-To get this effect I sometimes cheat and trace my signature onto the piece using graphite transfer paper.
+To get this effect I sometimes cheat and trace my signature onto the piece using graphite transfer paper (we have a video on our Youtube channel about transferring sketches which might be useful).
 At the very least I’ll make a straight line on the artwork on which to sign.
 That way I can maintain quality and consistency of the finished product and ensure it looks great every time.

 10. Where to Place a Signature

 Usually it resides bottom left or bottom right, with enough room to sit away nicely from the edge of the page or canvas, and taking into account any framing and mounts.
 Some Artists like to hide their signatures in other locations, but remember the bottom of the artwork (if its a drawing or painting) is where interested collectors will look first.
 Don’t make them work too hard.
 So there you have it.
 Ten ideas for your signatures success.
 Now go forth, create astonishing artworks and ensure that adoring art fans can instantly recognise your stylish yet unmistakable name gesticulations.

 - How to get in an art gallery (and how I did it twice)